georgeh1ll/Easy-DXF-Viewer/README.md

 ## About

 This project was developed by **[George Hill](https://github.com/georgeh1ll)**.
 It was created provide a simple tool for viewing and measuring DXF files after discovering the lack of opensource, free options for simple .dxf viewing.
+Other applications claim to be free but end up being free trials or have certain features heavily limited, this is completely free and I will continue to work on this as I have a need for it in my day-to-day work.

 ## Acknowledgments